EPCCed/eidf-docs/docs/services/s3/getting-started.md

     Downloading a file from `s3://mybucket/a/b/c/` will fail unless the `--recursive` option is used as it is a request to download all files whose key has prefix `a/b/c/`.
 In contrast, downloading a file from `s3://mybucket/a/b/c` will succeed if there is a file with key `a/b/c`, otherwise it will fail.

-### List files and file sizes
+### List total number of files and file sizes

-List the files in a bucket and the total number of files (objects) and their total size.
+List the total number of files (objects) and their total size.
 For example:

 ```bash
 aws s3 ls s3://mybucket --summarize --human-readable